 Experience an Independence Day parade

-Many towns across America hold their own parades for local residents.
+Many towns across America hold their parades for residents.
 Extravagant floats, bands, and performers pass through the streets putting on a good show.
 Some parades also have fireworks for the finale.
-There are hundreds of local parades to attend, however if you can get yourself to Washington D.C. you’ll be able to experience the Official National Independence Day Parade.
+There are hundreds of local parades to attend.
+However if you can get yourself to Washington D.C., you’ll be able to experience the Official National Independence Day Parade.
 Bands, fife and drum corps, military, giant balloons and even celebrities pass through the streets on out-of-this-world floats.
-There’s even the opportunity to put yourself forward to volunteer in the parade.
+There’s also the opportunity to put yourself forward to volunteer in the parade.
 Now that really would mark your arrival to the country!

 Head down to your nearest lake or beach